rucker/dotfiles-manager/README.md

 Integration tests: Deal with file IO.
 Env paths are altered so as not to break 'prod' data (the real text files).

 ## FAQ
+**Q**: Why are there two input files for Mac systems (`bash_mac_gnu` and `bash_mac_bsd`)?
+**A**: The intention is for this build script **and** any dotfiles it creates to be portable to various sytems.
+At the time of this writing, I use the GNU coreutils on my personal Macbook.
+As such, I have a few aliases that are not compatible with Mac systems that *don't* use the GNU coreutils (read: most of them).
+So if I were to run the build script on another Mac system, I don't want anything incompatible to wind up in my dotfiles there.
 **Q**: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
 Why two versions of each?
 **A**: bashrc/bash_profile are what I commit to GitHub.
 They are for show.
 These files do not contain the contents of bash_private, whereas their dotted counterparts do.
-**Q**: I deleted a file and now the script fails.
+**Q**: I deleted/moved/renamed a file and now the script fails.
 What gives?
 **A**: Input files that are core to this script's functionality are considered to be required.
 Removing or renaming those files will cause problems.
 **Q**: If this script is for managing dotfiles, why are you keeping and sourcing external scripts?
 **A**: The idea is for those scripts' functionality to be availble during my bash session.
 Since I could produce the same effect by writing the contents of those scripts to `.bashrc/.bash_profile`, I think this is still in the spirit of managing my dotfiles.